ading2210/shimboot/README.md

 #### I broke something and the system does not boot anymore.
 If the rootfs fails to boot normally, you may use the rescue mode in the bootloader to enter a shell so you can debug and fix things.
 You can enter this mode by typing in `rescue <selection>` in the bootloader prompt, replacing `<selection>` with the number that is displayed for your rootfs.
 For example, `rescue 3` will enter rescue mode for the third boot option (usually Debian).
+#### Can we update the kernel?
+No, as Shimboot runs based on the kernel in the recovery shim and cannot be updated or replaced, otherwise your chromebook will not recognize it as it isn't signed by Google.
 ## Copyright:
 Shimboot is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 Unless otherwise indicated, all code has been written by me, [ading2210](https://github.com/ading2210).